Message From the Board

 - Vendor & Sponsorship Opportunities

-The Bronte BIA does special events throughout the year eg. Easter Eggstravaganza, Canada Day (50,000 persons), Harbour Days August, Autumnfest in Sept. and Christmas in November.
+The Bronte BIA does special events throughout the year eg. The Lake Walks, Easter Eggstravaganza, Canada Day (50,000 persons), Culture Days and Christmas Tree Lighting in November.

 - Voice in Local Affairs